 - 31. A decision on a planning application cannot occur before the Committee meeting when all available information is to hand.
 All Councillors should bear in mind the need to keep an open mind about all the available evidence on a planning application. - 32.
 Planning law requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
 If the Planning Officer's report recommends a departure from the development plan the justification for this must be included in the report. - 33.
 Decisions must be made on planning merits and the reasons for making a decision should be clear and supported by material planning considerations.
 The reasons for refusing an application should always be minuted as should any conditions attached to an approval. - 34.
+Members are reminded that the Planning Committee meeting is held in public and should therefore ensure that the seven principles of public life are observed. - 35.
+Members of the Planning Committee who require information which is not contained within the Planning Committee report should submit a request in writing to the Planning Development Manager at least one working day before the Planning Committee meeting. - 36.
+The purpose of the Planning Committee meeting is to fully explore all relevant matters and concerns of councillors pertaining to an application before a decision is made.
+Councillors should prepare in advance of the meeting. - 37.
+Where a councillor decides to vote against a recommendation, this should only arise once: - (a) The concerns have been articulated by the councillor to allow other members of the Committee to comment on them and officers to advise on them; or - (b) Where another member has spoken in the debate and articulated those concerns and the councillor concerned has indicated that he or she is of the same mind as that councillor. - 38.
 If the Committee wishes to make a decision contrary to the Planning Officers' advice, a member of Planning staff present at the meeting should be given the opportunity to explain the implications of such a decision.
-If the Committee wish to refuse an application the reasons for doing so must be clear and precise and based on planning policies.
-Similarly any additional planning conditions must be properly justified and expressed.
-The decision and reasons for it as agreed by the Committee must be minuted. - 35.
-Members of the Planning Committee who wish to propose an outcome against Planning Officer advice should first seek advice from the Planning Development Manager prior to the application being determined at a Planning Committee.
-Any motion contrary to Planning Officer advice should be formulated in writing with material planning reasons which can be handed up to the Chairman.
-Councillors should be prepared to explain in full their material planning reasons for not agreeing with the Planning Officer's recommendation.
+If the Committee wish to refuse an application the reasons for doing so must be clear, cogent and comprehensive.
+They must also be based on planning policies, and provide a clear account of members' rationale for not accepting the Officer recommendation.
+Similarly, any additional planning conditions must be properly justified and expressed.
+The decision and reasons for it as agreed by the Committee must be minuted.

+39. Members of the Planning Committee who are minded to propose an outcome against Planning Officer advice should first seek advice from the Planning Development Manager prior to the application being determined at a Planning Committee, at least one working day before the Planning Committee meeting Any motion contrary to Planning Officer advice must be formulated in writing with material planning reasons..
+Councillors should be prepared to explain in full their material planning reasons for not agreeing with the Planning Officer's recommendation prior to making any decision.
 Councillors should not rely on staff to produce the material planning reasons for their motion at the meeting.